 North Shore Culinary Experiences

 The food scene is coming alive on Vancouver’s North Shore.
-Whether you are looking for the newest hot spot or testing out the tried and true, we are showcasing all things culinary on the North Shore in the month of October.
-Read our blog post – October is Culinary Month.
+Whether you are looking for the newest hot spot or testing out the tried and true, we are happy to recommend the right place for you!

 We’ll show you some of highlights of the culinary experiences that celebrate the diverse cuisine of Vancouver’s North Shore.
 The rest you’ll just have to visit for yourself and get a taste of the local lifestyle in person!

 We sent Susie Lee out on the street to explore some of what Vancouver’s North Shore has to offer.

 Located atop Grouse Mountain, the Observatory Restaurant is a fine West Coast dining experience.
 The menu reflects the best seasonal ingredients, and the mountaintop location offers a birds eye view of the area.

 The Pier 7 Restaurant offers spectacular views of the city of Vancouver and area.
 The menu is seafood focused, with boat-to-table choices and seasonal offerings.
 Wine connoisseurs will appreciate the award winning wine list.

 The Beach House Restaurant specializes in serving delicious, sustainable seafood and West Coast cuisine.
 The restaurant is located on the waterfront in West Vancouver.
 Go for a walk along the scenic seawall before or after your meal.

 The Lonsdale Quay Market has seen many evolutions over its 28 years in the community.
 Today you will find a bustling market-place featuring over 80 fresh food vendors, unique retail shops, artisans, and restaurants.